 MAT 092.
 Foundations of Mathematics.
 4 Credits.

-This course is designed for students who need remedial instruction in arithmetic and basic Algebra.
-Topics studied include: whole numbers order of operations, prime factorization, fractions, decimals, percent, rates, ratios, proportions, signed numbers, variables, algebraic expressions, formulas and equations, graphing linear equations.
+This course is designed for students who need college preparatory mathematics.
+Topics studied include: whole numbers, order of operations, prime factorization, fractions, decimals, percent, rates, ratios, proportions, signed numbers, variables, algebraic expressions, formulas and equations, graphing linear equations, exponents, scientific notation, and an introduction to polynomials.
 Students must pass the exit exam with a grade of “C” or better and earn an overall average of “C” in the class for successful course completion.
-Prerequisites: Appropriate score on Accuplacer Arithmetic Test.
+Prerequisites: Math placement.

 MAT 093.
 Statway.
 1 Credit.

-This course completes the developmental math curriculum and prepares students for the credit-bearing course Introduction to Functions & Modeling.
-Topics include: linear equations and inequalities, graphing equations, polynomials and exponents, factoring polynomials and solving equations, rational expressions, radical expressions quadratic equations and introduction to functions.
+This course completes the college preparatory math curriculum and prepares students for the credit-bearing course MAT 162.
+Topics include: simplifying algebraic expressions, evaluating expressions and equations, working with exponents and scientific notation, performing operations on polynomials and rational expressions, including factoring polynomials, simplifying radical expressions and converting between radical expressions and rational exponents.
 Institutional credit only.
 Courses that earn institutional credit do not apply towards graduation.
-A GRADE OF “C” OR HIGHER IS REQUIRED FOR ADVANCEMENT TO NEXT COURSE.
-Prerequisites: MAT 092 or placement.
+A GRADE OF “C” OR HIGHER IS REQUIRED FOR PASSING.
+Prerequisite: MAT 092.

 MAT 126.
 Topics In Mathematics.
 3 Credits.

 This course explores a number of important ideas and practical applications in contemporary mathematics.
 Required topics include: problem solving strategies; measurement and the metric system; set theory; equations and inequalities; graphing and linear functions: consumer applications such as interest, annuities and present value; and basic statistics.
 Teachers will select one or two additional topics (as time permits), such as, history of math, voting and apportionment, logic, probability, or geometry.
+This course meets the Quantitative Reasoning requirement.
 Prerequisite: MAT 092 or placement.

 MAT 140.
 Elements Of Mathematics I. 3 Credits.

 This course provides a comprehensive, conceptually-based study of the rational and real number systems, along with fundamental concepts of number theory, in order to develop deep levels of understanding of these concepts.
-Topics include: numeration systems; algorithms for the addition, subtraction, multiplication and division of whole numbers, integers, fractions, and decimals; factors and multiples; greatest common factor and least common multiple; ratio, percent and scientific notation; rational and irrational numbers.
+Topics include: numeration systems; place value; algorithms for the addition, subtraction, multiplication and division of whole numbers, integers, fractions, and decimals; factors and multiples; greatest common factor and least common multiple; ratio, percent and scientific notation; rational numbers.
 Inquiry based instruction, problem solving skills, project work, and the appropriate use of mathematical models are emphasized.
 This course is recommended for Early Childhood and Elementary Education majors only.
+No calculators allowed.
 Prerequisite: MAT 092 or placement.
-No calculators allowed.

 MAT 143.
 Statistics.
 3 Credits.

 This course presents students with an understanding of elementary statistics by familiarizing them with basic concepts of measures of central tendency and variability, regression and correlation, probability, discrete and continuous random variables, the Central Limit Theorem, confidence intervals, and hypothesis testing.
-A calculator is required.
+The collection, organization, and display of data will also be discussed.
+Students will utilize spreadsheet software to assist with the organization and display of data as well as to perform mathematical calculations and evaluate formulas.
 MAT 093 is required for students taking this course who tested into and successfully completed MAT 092 with a grade of C or better.
 Prerequisites: MAT 092 or placement; MAT 093 corequisite for students who tested into MAT 092 and successfully complete this course with a C or better.

 MAT 163.
 Pre-Calculus.
 4 Credits.

-This course is a preparation for MAT 211 Calculus I. Topics include: Mathematical Modeling; Exponential and Logarithmic Functions; Trigonometric Functions; Trigonometric Identities; Laws of Sines and Cosines, Vectors, Polar Coordinates, and Systems of Equations in Two Variables.
+This course is a preparation for MAT 211 Calculus I. Topics include: Exponential and Logarithmic Functions and Models; Trigonometric Functions and Models; Trigonometric Identities; Laws of Sines and Cosines, Vectors, Polar Coordinates.
 Computers and/or graphing calculators are used to enhance the study of mathematics.
-Prerequisite: MAT 162.
+Prerequisite: MAT 162 or satisfactory placement test scores.

 MAT 211.
 Calculus I. 4 Credits.

 This course is an introduction to the concepts and methods of differentiation and their application in the areas of engineering, economics, and life sciences.
 The following topics are covered: differentiation of polynomial, rational, trigonometric, and composite functions; a study of limits; related rates; optimization problems; curve sketching; antiderivatives; and indefinite integration.
-Prerequisite: MAT 163 or placement.
+Prerequisite: MAT 163 or placement; Math prerequisite met within 10 years or permission of dean.

 MAT 212.
 Calculus II.
 4 Credits.